link to page 1

 requires accelerating the cooperation with national stakeholders and

-reinforce the articulation between the CPA roadmap and
+authorities, to reinforce the articulation between the CPA roadmap and

 national strategies (with a focus on waste collection, investments and recycled